 Moving to London or already resident here?
 Many London and international families are opting for one of the excellent bilingual schools in our capital.
-This blog will focus on English/French bi-lingual schools in London.
+This blog will focus on French English bilingual schools in London.
 Our thriving French community take advantage of these excellent schools.
 However, many Brits and other nationalities, who wish their children to have the advantage of a bi-lingual education, are seeking places for their offspring.

 Lycee Charles de Gaulle